GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/otp.md

 ### Credential Management
 A user's OTP device(s) can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry.
 In LDAP, navigate to appliances and search for an attribute `oxExternalUid`.
 Remove the values of this attribute.
 Upon the next OTP login attempt, the user will be prompted to enroll a new device.

+## Notes on TOTP usage

+OTP custom script works in one of two modes: TOTP (time-based) or HOTP (even-based).
+When using time-based flavor of OTP, mobile applications generate codes based on the current time of the device, this code is validated by the server using its own time.
+As consequene, significant time lags can provoke authentication failures.

+It's out of admins control have users devices in a consistent time, but they can maintain server system time accurately.
+For this you can follow any of the different approaches for linux time synchronization over the network, the most common being **ntp**.